Home Pest Library Ants Odorous House Ants

 People Risk for Odorous House Ants

-Odorous house ants have no sting, produce no venom, and are not documented disease vectors.
+Odorous house ants have no sting, produce no venom, and are not documented disease carriers.
 Workers can bite, but the bite is not medically significant and rarely occurs in normal household exposure.
 The People Risk score is the lowest possible because there is no documented pathway for this ant to cause harm beyond food contamination.

 People Risk